Multi-state quantum simulations via model-space quantum imaginary time evolution: Results

 In contrast, clearly, MSQITE delivers remarkably fast convergence to the desired excited states when compared with FSQITE.
 Nevertheless, we note the convergence profile is state-dependent.
-For example, the $2A_g$ state is achieved by MSQITE 5$\sim$6 {\it a.u.} after the $3A_g$ state is converged, which itself requires more time steps than $X A_g$ does.
+For example, while the ground state $X A_g$ converged rapidly, the convergence of the second excited state $3A_g$ required approximately $\beta = 5$ {\it a.u.}, followed by the convergence of the first excited state $2A_g$ approximately $5\sim 6$ {\it a.u.} later.
 This difference is attributed to the fact that these excited states are strongly correlated.
 To see this, we have tabulated the coefficients of the exact eigenstates in Supplementary Table~S1.
 It is verified that the initial configurations (ii) $|000000110011\rangle$ and (iii) $|000011000011\rangle$ are the dominant ones for $3A_g$, each with a coefficient of about 0.5, but it also contains other dominant configurations such as $|000000111100\rangle$ (see the Methods section for our qubit mapping: here, two electrons are promoted from $2a_g$ to $1b_{2u}$ with respect to HF).
 Such additional configurations need to be generated by the (MS)QITE procedure, and the imaginary time evolution typically takes more steps if their coefficients are non-negligible.
 From Table~S1, it is seen that the $2A_g$ state is even more strongly correlated than $3A_g$, resulting in slower convergence in MSQITE.

 We can expect a better performance of MSQITE if these additional configurations are included in the initial model space; however, of course, such detailed information may not be accessible {\it a priori}.
 Instead, MS-QLanczos can automatically detect and extract these states much earlier than MSQITE, as shown in Fig.~\ref{fig:BeH2}.
 In contrast to FS-QLanczos, MS-QLanczos was not able to obtain the $4A_g$ state.
 This is simply because we have truncated the Krylov vectors to avoid numerical instabilities.
 If such higher states are desired, one needs to add more states in the model space, and MSQITE (MS-QLanczos) can find the eigenstates in the energy order.